ibm-cloud-docs/deployable-reference-architectures/terraform-ibm-landing-zone/deploy-arch-ibm-slz-vsi-quickstart.md

 | Requirement | Component | Reasons for choice | Alternative choice |
 |-------------|-----------|--------------------|--------------------|
 | * Use public SSH key to access virtual server instances by using SSH | Public SSH key provided by customer | Ask customer to specify the key.
 Accept the input as secure parameter. | |
-{: caption="Key and passwords management architecture decisions" caption-side="bottom"}
+{: caption="Table 3.
+Key and passwords management architecture decisions" caption-side="bottom"}